melodyvistal-14/LW1_BAsic_Sales_data/README.md

             - None, Its goes down from the date year of 2024 the sum of sale is about 202487 then went down to 17742 of date year 2025
           ● Any noticeable trend?
             - There is a significant decrease from 2024 to 2025

+PART 4: Basic Data Insight Interpretation
+● Which region contributes most revenue?
+   - its the WEST
+● Which product category performs best?
+   - its the ELECTRONIC
+● Are sales consistent across dates?
+   - NO, it decrease from 2024 to 2025
+● What business recommendation can you suggest?
+   - Food Court